 Start training weeks before a long trip.
 Offer short, frequent rides so your dog learns calm behaviour in the vehicle.
 Use the same harness, crate or seat belt during practice that you will use on the journey.

 Create positive associations: treats, a favourite blanket and quiet praise help.
-If your dog suffers motion sickness, test with short drives and consult your vet about remedies or anti-sickness medication.
+If your dog suffers motion sickness, test with short drives and consult your vet about remedies.
 Avoid feeding a large meal within two hours of travel to reduce nausea.

 Steps for a Stress-Free Departure